Pure $\Sigma_2$-Elementarity beyond the Core: Generalized Tracking Sequences and Chains

 \subsection{Closed sets of tracking chains}

+Here we introduce the notion of \emph{closed set of tracking chains}.
+This was first done in \cite{W18} in order not just to locate an ordinal $\al$ within the core of $\Rtwo$, but to collect the tracking chains of ordinals needed to specify a pattern of minimal cardinality, the isominimal realization of which contains and therefore denotes $\al$.
+The corresponding result for $\Ronepl$ was established in \cite{W07c} and completed in Sections 5 and 6 of \cite{CWa}.
+The generalization of closedness introduced here will be useful when verifying $<_3$-connections elsewhere, e.g.\ in \cite{W}, where this topic would have been too technical for the intended audience.
+However, in this article this subsection on closedness is not used and can be skipped at first reading.

 We are now going to generalize the notion of closed sets of tracking chains that was introduced in Section 3 of \cite{W18}.
 Closed sets are easily seen to be closed under the operation of maximal extension ($\me$) introduced in Definition \ref{maxextdefi}.
 We will need closedness to find all parameters from $\Image(\ups)$ involved in (tracking chains of) elements of $\Rtwo$.
-These play a key role in handling all (finitely many) ``global'' $<_2$-predecessors needed to locate ordinals in $\Rtwo$: As we will see in the next section, ordinals of the form $\ups_{\la+m}$, where $\la+m>0$, $\la\in\Limnod$, and $m\in\N\setminus\{1\}$, have arbitrarily large $<_2$-successors, namely all ordinals of the form $\ups_{\la+m}+\ups_{\la+m\minusp 1}\cdot(1+\xi)$, $\xi\in\On$.
-For illustration, consider the easy example of the ordinal $\ups_\om\cdot\ups_{17}$, the greatest $<_2$-predecessor of which is $\ups_\om$, while its $\leo$-reach is $\lh(\ups_\om\cdot\ups_{17})=\ups_\om\cdot\ups_{17}+\ups_{17}$, which in turn has the greatest $<_2$-predecessor $\ups_{18}$.
+These play a key role in handling all (finitely many) ``global'' $<_2$-predecessors needed to locate ordinals in $\Rtwo$.
+As we will see in the next section, ordinals of the form $\ups_{\la+m}$, where $\la+m>0$, $\la\in\Limnod$, and $m\in\N\setminus\{1\}$, have arbitrarily large $<_2$-successors, namely all ordinals of the form $\ups_{\la+m}+\ups_{\la+m\minusp 1}\cdot(1+\xi)$, $\xi\in\On$.
+For illustration, consider the easy example of the ordinal $\ups_\om\cdot\ups_{17}$, the greatest $<_2$-predecessor of which is $\ups_\om$, while its $\leo$-reach is $\lh(\ups_\om\cdot\ups_{17})=\ups_\om\cdot\ups_{17}+\ups_{17}$, which in turn has the greatest $<_2$-predecessor $\ups_{18}$ (note that in this example, instead of $17,18$ any pair of natural numbers $k,k+1$, $k>1$ would do).
 Another instructive example would be to consider the ordinal $\eps_{\ups_\om+\ups_{17}+1}$, where closure under $\bardot$ (see Section 8 of \cite{W07a} and Section 5 of \cite{CWa}) becomes essential, which holds for closed sets of tracking chains, cf.\ Lemma 3.19 of \cite{W18}.
-The term decomposition of components of tracking chains in a closed set $M$ via the operations of additive decomposition, logarithm, $\la$-, and $\bardot$-operator expose all bases of greatest $<_2$-predecessors of elements in $\ov[M]$, cf.\ also Lemma 3.20 of \cite{W18} in a more ambitious context in order to enable base minimization, cf.\ Definition 3.26 of \cite{W18}.
+The term decomposition of components of tracking chains in a closed set $M$ of tracking chains via the operations of additive decomposition, logarithm, $\la$-, and $\bardot$-operator expose all bases of greatest $<_2$-predecessors of elements in $\ov[M]$, cf.\ also Lemma 3.20 of \cite{W18} in a more ambitious context in order to enable base minimization, cf.\ Definition 3.26 of \cite{W18}.

 \begin{defi} Let $\tauvec\in\TS$.
 We call $\tauvec$ an {\bf \boldmath$\ups$-sequence} if it is of the form either $\tauvec=(\ups_\la)$ where $\la\in\Lim$ or $\tauvec=(\ups_{\la+1},\ldots,\ups_{\la+m})$ where $\la\in\Limnod$ and $m\in(0,\om)$.
 A tracking chain $\alvec\in\TC$ is called an {\bf \boldmath$\ups$-sequence} if it is of the form $(\tauvec)$ where $\tauvec\in\TS$ is an $\ups$-sequence. \end{defi}